electricimp/examples/Intro to Squirrel Applications/README.md

 ### [Example 4 - Refrigerator Monitor](Ex4%20-%20Refrigerator%20Monitor)

 In this example we will create a refrigerator monitoring application that takes an asynchronous reading from the temperature/humidity senor.
 We will use the internal light senor to determine if the refrigerator door is open.
-We will conserve power by turning off the WiFi and taking readings while offline then connecting periodically to send the readings we have collected to the cloud.
+We will conserve power by disconnecting from WiFi or cellular network and taking readings while offline then connecting periodically to send the readings we have collected to the cloud.
 This code can be easily configured for use with an impExplorer Developer Kit, impAccelerator Battery Powered Sensor Node or impC001 Breakout Board Kit.

 ### [Example 5 - Asynchronous Remote Monitoring Application](Ex5%20-%20Asynchronous%20Remote%20Monitoring%20Application)

 In this example we will create a remote monitoring application that takes asynchronous sensor readings using the Promise libary.
-We will conserve power by turning off the WiFi and taking readings while offline then connecting periodically to send the readings we have collected.
+We will conserve power by disconnecting from WiFi or cellular network and taking readings while offline then connecting periodically to send the readings we have collected.
 This code can be easily configured for use with an impExplorer Developer Kit, impAccelerator Battery Powered Sensor Node or impC001 Breakout Board Kit.

 ## Advanced Applications